JordanZimmitti/JZRecyclerAdapter/README.md

 #### How To Access JZRecyclerAdapter In Your Android App

-Add these repositories to the android part of you app build.gradle
+Add these repositories to the android part of your app build.gradle

     // Repositories For App//
     repositories {